 Situated on the west coast of the South Island, Milford Sound is a fusion of spectacular natural features with amazing visual cues around every corner.

 Described by Rudyard Kipling as the 'eighth wonder of the world', Milford Sound was carved by glaciers during the ice ages.
-Milford Sound is breathtaking in any weather.
-The fiord's cliffs rise vertically from the dark waters, mountain peaks scrape the sky and waterfalls cascade downwards, some as high as 1000 metres.
+Breathtaking in any weather, the fiord's cliffs rise vertically from the dark waters, mountain peaks scrape the sky and waterfalls cascade downwards from as high as 1000 metres.
 When it rains in Milford Sound, and it often does, those waterfalls multiply with magnificent effect.

 Boat cruises – during the day or overnight – are an excellent way to experience the Sound.
 Adventurous types might also like to head out sea kayaking, diving or flightseeing.
 To learn more about the local marine life, visit the underwater observatory at Harrison Cove and marvel at the black coral, 11-legged sea stars and delicate anemones.